alenpeter02/Regex-Matching-Web-App-Development-Project/README.md

 ## •	Regular Expressions:
 Regular expressions are used for pattern matching in both the Regex Tester and Email Validator functionalities.
 ## •	HTML/CSS:
-HTML is used for structuring the web pages, while CSS is used for styling.
+HTML is used for structuring web pages, while CSS is used for styling.

 # Deployment:
 ## AWS EC2 (Elastic Compute Cloud):